Chamoli, Uttarakhand

 Altitude gain: From 12,818 ft at Patar Nachauni to 14,117 ft at Bhagwabasa

-Stay: Campsite at Bhagwabasa on twin-sharing basis
+Stay: Campsite at Bhagwabasa on a twin-sharing basis

 Key stop: Kalu Vinayak Temple, a revered stone shrine located en route